+-Do I have to buy an annual parking permit to park on campus and must I park on campus?

 +-Where are the parking machines located for visitors to purchase a daily pass?

-Monday - Friday between 7AM and 4PM visitors may park in the Argyros Lot, the Cypress Lot or Marion Knott Studios Lot.
+Visitor parking is available in the Argyros Lot, the Cypress Lot, Knott Studios Lot the Palm Lot and the West Palm Industrial Lot.
 Monday - Friday after 4:00 p.m. and on weekends, visitors may park in the Barrera and Lastinger Structures.
 The location of the parking machines will be as follows:

 Level B2 - lobby of elevator